Judge contends Nazis got more due process than Trump deportees did

 Due process "can't be an unlawful intrusion of the president's powers.
 The president has to comply with the constitution and laws like everybody else," she said.

-Judge Justin Walker, who was appointed by Trump in 2020, was sympathetic to the government's argument that those who are currently detained under the Alien Enemies Act should contest their arrests through a habeas petition, which is how someone can legally argue they are being unlawfully detained.
+Judge Justin Walker, who Trump appointed in 2020, was sympathetic to the government's argument that those who are currently detained under the Alien Enemies Act should contest their arrests through a habeas petition, which is how someone can legally argue they are being unlawfully detained.

 Walker suggested that the plaintiffs, represented by the American Civil Liberties Union and Democracy Forward, should have filed in Texas as opposed to in D.C.
 The five Venezuelan plaintiffs that first filed the lawsuit are held in Texas, even though their lawyers argued that they now are also representing hundreds of people potentially subject to the act nationwide.